BioBoost/course_programming_from_base_to_ace/docs/09_loops/README.md

 ---
 description: This chapter introduces the different loop constructs that allow us to repeat parts of our code.
-title: 09 - Iterating
+title: 09 - Loops
 ---

-# Chapter 09 - Iterating
+# Chapter 09 - Loops

 ![Loop Constructs in C#](./img/loops.png)